jacecotton/tcds/scripts/WebComponent/README.md

 As with other component frameworks, be mindful of the entire lifecycle of a component to perform operations in the most effective place possible.
 Depending on the operation, you may want to do it as early or as late as possible.

-The lifecycle order is **asynchronous**: `constructor -> connectedCallback -> render -> (1st render? -> mountedCallback) -> updatedCallback -> disconnectedCallback`.
+The lifecycle order is **asynchronous**: `constructor -> connectedCallback -> render -> (first render ? mountedCallback) -> updatedCallback -> disconnectedCallback`.

-* `constructor` — Anything required for first render, and *is not* specific to a particular component instance (i.e., applicable to all component instances).
-For example, downloading and adopting a stylesheet.
+* `constructor` — Anything required for first render, *is not* specific to a particular component instance (i.e., applicable to all component instances), and *has no need* for awareness of the particular DOM relative to the component.
+For example, the `constructor` should download and adopt stylesheets.
-* `connectedCallback` — Anything required for first render, but *is* specific to a particular component instance.
-For example, querying relative DOM elements like parents and siblings, fetching data specific to the instance, or setting initial state based on some specific condition.
+* `connectedCallback` — Anything required for first render, but *is* specific to a particular component instance, or *does need* awareness of the particular DOM relative to the component.
+For example, querying parents, siblings, children, or attributes, fetching data specific to the instance, or setting initial state based on some specific condition.
 * `mountedCallback` — Anything you can possibly defer until after the first render.
 For example, adding interactive functionality, timers, event listeners, and observers.
-The more you can assign to this hook, the faster render time will be.
+The more you can assign to this hook, the more you will optimize time to first render.
 * `updatedCallback` — **Be cautious using this hook**, as it is called after every update and re-render.
 Beware performing expensive or redundant operations.
 Consider moving whatever you can back up to `mountedCallback`.
     * If an operation may only *sometimes* need to be repeated on update, or doesn't need to happen immediately after re-render, consider optimization techniques such as memoization, debouncing, early returns, etc.
     * Also be aware that re-renders **do not wait** for this hook—`updatedCallback` is called *after* the render has completed.
-* `disconnectedCallback` — For memory optimization, consider undoing anything you did in `connectedCallback` or `mountedCallback` that may still be held in browser memory.
+* `disconnectedCallback` — To prevent memory leaks and generally optimize memory, undo any side effects done in `connectedCallback` or `mountedCallback` that may still be held in browser memory.
 For example, remove any event listeners, disconnect any observers, clear any intervals or recursive timeouts, etc.
+    * Event listeners and observers added to the component element or its children will be automatically garbage collected when the element is removed, so you do not need to remove them yourself.
+You only need to undo *side effects*, i.e. things done outside the component instance, like to the `window` or `document`.
 </details>